Relykon/Track-Suggester/README.md

 # Track_Suggester

-#### A portfolio of my work, 03.22.2019
+#### A portfolio of my work, 04.02.2019

 #### By **Kyle Harrington**

 ## Description

-This page is a survey that's intent is to help a person interested in programming narrow down their preferred choice of languages.
+This page is a 5 question survey that's intent is to help a person interested in programming narrow down their preferred choice of languages.

 ## Setup/Installation Requirements

-* clone the GitHub repository: https://github.com/Relykon/Portfolio.git
+* clone the GitHub repository: https://github.com/Relykon/Track-Suggester.git
 * open with the text editor of your choice
-* or view live at GitHub: https://relykon.github.io/Portfolio/
+* or view live at GitHub: https://relykon.github.io/Track-Suggester/

 ## Known Bugs